sreehari2003/Netflix-clone-React/README.md

 #NB
-There is still some problem with the api.i api is not loading propely every time if you are intersted you can do pull request
+There is still some problem with the api.ii is api is not loading propely every time if you are intersted you can do pull request